Obama offers a glimpse of his second-term priorities

 Obama's trip is designed to build momentum from two strong debate performances that put his campaign back on a solid footing after Romney bested him in their first debate.

-Romney has narrowed the gap on Obama or moved slightly ahead in the eight swing states that will decide which candidate gains the 270 electoral votes needed to win.
-But in Ohio, a vital part of most victory scenarios for either candidate, a Time magazine poll showed Obama with a 5-point edge on Romney.
+Romney has narrowed the gap on Obama or moved slightly ahead in eight swing states that will decide which candidate gains the 270 electoral votes needed for victory.

-In Nevada, which has the highest state unemployment rate at 11.8 percent and has been among the leaders in home foreclosures, Romney warned that four more years of Obama's leadership could be devastating for the economy.
+The Romney campaign has painted Obama's trip and his attacks as signs of desperation.
+It zeroed in on the Obama campaign's decision to print 3.5 million copies of a brochure laying out his promises for a second term.

-"If he's re-elected, I'm convinced you're going to see the values of your homes continue to bump along in the basement.
-And you're going to find it hard to get a mortgage as well," he told a rally in Reno, Nevada.
+"President Obama proved once again today that his campaign is getting smaller and smaller as Election Day approaches," said Romney spokesman Ryan Williams.

 Trump, who has questioned whether Obama's birth certificate issued by the state of Hawaii is legitimate, did not say what he expected the records to reveal.
 However, he asserted in a YouTube video released via his Twitter and Facebook pages that Obama is the "least transparent president in the history of the country."